-- 1) Subject to the complainant repaying the loan of Financial Institution respondent shall pay to the complainant amount in respect of 3 flats No. 1504, 1505 & 1506 as mentioned in exhibit 7 with the complaint as well as expenses mentioned in exhibit 8 except the stamp duty which can be refunded together with interest at the State Bank of India's highest marginal cost of lending rate which is at present 8.65% plus 2% from the date of receipt of those amount.
+- 1) Subject to the complainant repaying the loan of Financial Institution respondent shall pay to the complainant amount in respect of flat No. 104 as mentioned in exhibit 7 with the complaint except the stamp duty which can be refunded together with interest at the State Bank of India's highest marginal cost of lending rate which is at present 8.65% plus 2% from the date of receipt of those amount.
 Exhibits 7 & 8 shall be part of this order. - 2) The respondent shall pay complainant Rs.
 50,000/- towards the cost of this complaint. - 3) The respondent shall pay those amount within 30 days since the date of this order. - 4) The complainant shall execute cancellation Deeds at the cost of the respondent.

-Mumbai.

-Date:27.09.2018
+Mumbai, Date:27.09.2018